alanjones2/streamlit-chart-varieties/article.md

 st.altair_chart(fig)
 ```

-You can see the result below (the earler comment applies to the text here, too).
+You can see the result below (the earlier comment applies to the text here, too).

 ![](images/alt-bar.png)